 Wait!
 Isn't Rosemary Toxic to Dogs?

 You may have read that rosemary causes seizures in dogs, which is only partially true.
 Rosemary, the plant, is great for dogs.
 You can even dry it and use it as an herb in their food to support gut health while adding powerful antioxidants to the diet.
-Rosemary essential oil, however, is what has triggered the fear of rosemary because rosemary essential oil will cause seizures in epileptic dogs.
+Rosemary essential oil, however, has triggered the fear of rosemary because rosemary essential oil will cause seizures in epileptic dogs.

 My dogs aren't epileptic; although rosemary essential oil repels fleas, I don't use it.
-Hey, I can easily leave rosemary off the rotation with the number of essential oils and blends in my collection.
+Hey, I can quickly leave rosemary off the rotation with the number of essential oils and blends in my collection.

 Fleas and Essential Oils

 My experience with Young Living did nothing to dampen my love of essential oils.
 I now order my oils from Simply Earth (they also offer a subscription service) and Plant Therapy.
-I use the oils to make flea and tick repellents, dog shampoo, dog conditioner, and deodorant, and when cleaning our home.
+I use the oils to make flea and tick repellents, dog shampoo, dog conditioner, deodorant, and when cleaning our home.

 Essential Oils that Repel Fleas